How to Use Proxies with Python Requests

 print(response.text)

-• proxyserver is the hostname or IP of the proxy.
+- proxyserver designates the hostname or IP address

 HTTPS Proxies